Hasti-jyndh/Quera/phase1.md

 In the final step of this question, use the DBSCAN algorithm to cluster the data and adjust the hyperparameters to obtain a meaningful output with 10 clusters.
 Plot the data points in a scatter plot, showing the clusters formed.
 Explain how each hyperparameter affects the output.

-## Third Segment: Prediction Problem
+## Prediction Problem

-Predicting household expenditures in various domains can help guide investment decisions in those areas.

-In this section, we ask you to train a model that, given household data, predicts the monthly transportation expenditure of a household.
+Predicting household expenditures in various domains can help guide investment decisions in those areas. train a model that, given household data, predicts the monthly transportation expenditure of a household.

-- You may use any machine learning algorithms that have been taught in bootcamp classes for modeling.
-- **Note:** Using algorithms outside of the main ones taught in class is not allowed for the main task.
-However, you can use additional algorithms for bonus points if you are interested and confident in their application, provided all team members have a sufficient understanding of the chosen method.
-- You may add or engineer any desired features to the dataset if needed, but ensure that the model’s input features do not lead to target leakage.

-To evaluate your final model, use the data from Winter 2023 as the test set.

-- Compare your model’s predictions with the actual test data and plot the loss and R² charts.
-- When presenting your results, provide an appropriate analysis of the outcomes.